Encephala/ansible/roles/services/dockerhost/README.md

 Sets up VM as a host for various docker applications

 Variables
 ------------

 `dockerhost_socket_network_name` is the name of the network in which the Docker socket proxy lives

+`services` is a list of the names of each service you want to run.
+A corresponding compose file should exist in the templates dir.

 Requirements
 ------------